Substra/hlf-k8s/charts/hlf-k8s/README.md

 On each peer, expose the `config` route using `configOperator.ingress`.

-### Monitor pod
+### Monitoring pods

-The monitor pod periodically polls and displays the list of organizations that have been added to the system channel and the application channel.

-It is a convenience feature which facilitates troubleshooting.
+Two types of monitoring pods are offered to facilitate troubleshooting.
+They periodically poll and display information about the system and application channels.
+Check the pod's log to see the relevant information.

+- **monitor pod** lists the orgs that **have been added** to a channel
+- **discover-monitor pod** lists the orgs that **have been added to, and subsequently joined** a channel

-To enable it, on the orderer:
+To enable the **monitor pod**, on the orderer:

 ```
 monitor:
    enabled: true
 ```

-Check the pod's logs to get the list of organizations currently present in each channel.

-### Discover monitor pod

-The discover monitor pod periodically displays the list of organizations that have joined and are connected to the application channel with the hlf [service discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-cli.html)

-It is a convenience feature which facilitates troubleshooting.

-To enable it, on the peer:
+To enable the **discover monitor pod**, on the peer:

 ```
 discover-monitor:
    enabled: true
 ```

-Check the pod's logs to get the list of organizations currently visible (joined and connected) in the application channel.

 ## Additional resources